bekiekB1/serverless-etl-aws/docs/index.md

 ### Data Extraction

 #### Data Source
-The pipeline uses the NYC yellow cab trip dataset stored in Parquet format, updated with a month delay.
+The pipeline uses the NYC yellow cab trip dataset stored in Parquet format, updated with two months delay(usally).

 `Data Website`: [Nyc Taxi Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)

 #### Scheduling with Amazon EventBridge and CloudTrail:
-Amazon EventBridge applies a schedule rule (`cron(0 0 1 * ? *)`) to trigger the pipeline monthly at midnight on the first day of the month.
+Amazon EventBridge applies a schedule rule (`cron(0 11 * * ? *)`) to trigger the pipeline daily at 11 am(Because of irregularity in updates of nyc yellow taxi trip data).
+Lambda function handles if data is available and making sure no duplicate data is processed.

 `nytaxi-monthly-trigger`: Amazon EventBridge Sechule rule
 ![alt text](image.png)